excellalabs/docker-workshop-2/README.2.md

 1. Display information about a pod: `kubectl describe pod <pod-name>`

-1. Run `kubectl logs wyntuition/docker-hello-api --tail 1 --follow` to see the output.
+1. Watch the logs with `kubectl logs wyntuition/docker-hello-api --tail 1 --follow`

 1. Scale by creating more copies of the pod: `kubectl scale wyntuition/docker-hello-api --replicas 8`